cjdrake/pyeda/doc/source/overview.rst

 Overview
 ********

-What is Electronic Eesign Eutomation (EDA)?
+What is Electronic Design Eutomation (EDA)?
 ===========================================

 The Intel 4004, the world's first commercially available microprocessor,